nandobas/minix/README.md

 ![](img/03.png)

-And now, login into the minix terminal.\n
+And now, login into the minix terminal.<br />
 Voilà!

 ```sh